-Fourth Reich, led by De Flores and Adolf Hitler Junior.
+Fourth Reich, led by De Flores and Adolf Hitler Junior

-Although the reign of terror waged by the Nazis against the world on a large scale ended in 1945 with the death of Hitler, the destruction of the Third Reich, and Germany’s loss in the war – although The Doctor has at least twice dealt with attempts to alter history so that The Nazis won the war (“Timewyrm: Revelation”, “Colditz”) -, at least two secret divisions of the Third Reich managed to survive the war in secret – the evidence suggests that neither side was officially aware of the other -, going on to pose a significant potential threat to humanity before The Doctor was able to halt their expansion before they could truly begin.
+The reign of terror that was waged by the Nazis against the world on a large scale ended in 1945 with the death of Hitler, the destruction of the Third Reich, and Germany’s loss in the war – although The Doctor has at least twice dealt with attempts to alter history so that the Nazis won the war (“Timewyrm: Revelation”, “Colditz”), at least two secret divisions of the Third Reich managed to survive the war in secret – the evidence suggests that neither side was officially aware of the other, going on to pose a significant potential threat to humanity before The Doctor was able to halt their expansion before they could truly begin.

 The first group of Fourth Reich Nazis The Doctor encountered – in chronological terms from Earth’s perspective – were led by a man called De Flores, stationed in South America while he trained his men to achieve Adolf Hitler’s goal of world domination (He was even briefly acquainted with the Seventh Doctor’s companion/enemy Elizabeth Klein during this time period, Klein helping him establish his headquarters while she re-qualified as a medical doctor).
 After decades of training and preparation, De Flores eventually mounted an official campaign in 1988, when he and his men attempted to recover the Nemesis statue – how he learned of the statue is unknown, a statue composed of the powerful and mysterious Validium metal, an ancient Time Lord weapon that The Doctor had launched into space in 1638 to stop anyone getting their hands on it, but was now due to return to Earth in a crash-landing (“Silver Nemesis “), De Flores having acquired a validium bow that was originally part of the statue that would allow him some degree of control over the statue.